openownership/data-standard/docs/schema/guidance/generating-statements.rst

 Statements SHOULD be treated as immutable: once a Statement is published it SHOULD NOT be republished with the same statement identifier (``statementId``) and different property values.
 See :ref:`information-updates` for more information.

-Each Statement MUST have an entirely unique statement identifier.
+Each Statement MUST have a unique statement identifier.
 There MUST NOT be a possibility of collision between identifiers for different Statements.

 This means that: